Writing a business plan helps you:

 - By involving your employees in the complete planning process, you continue to build up a successful, committed team.

-- attracting business partners, such as distributors and agents.
+- A good plan can help you attract new senior management, or business partners such as distributors and agents.

-- You may want the plan to ‘sell’ the business.
-For example, to your bank manager or investors.
+- You should tailor your plan to the target audience.
+For example, you may want the plan to 'sell' the busiens to your bank manager or investors.

 Base the plan on detailed information where possible.
 But do not include all the detail in the plan.
 Leave the detail for operational or marketing plans.